okeeffed/cheat-sheets/Unity/How-To-Make-A-Video-Game.md

 ### Quaternions

 Behind the scenes, Unity stores the rotational values as `Quaternions`.
+Most games ending will use these to solve rotational issues.